JavierLavinia/lazy-data-api/README.md

 Features:

- - Supports multiple formats (only csv now :disappointed:).
+ - Simple API.
- - Clean configuration (external class).
+ - Dynamic routes.
- - Text logs.
+ - Class namespaces support.
- - Multiple actions per row (create, update, delete).
+ - Helpers.
- - Globalize support.
+ - Differents configurations for each model.

-Import-O-Matic is in development for a ruby 2 and rails 4 project, so it is only tested in this environment at the moment.
+ Lazy-data-api is in development for a ruby 1.9.3 and rails 3.2 project, so it is only tested in this environment at the moment.

 ## :floppy_disk: Install